Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 ## Purpose of this document

-This document presents two examples of how to cross compile the Azure IoT Hub SDK using the make system, [cmake](https://cmake.org), that is employed by the project.
-The first example it will demonstrate the process of cross compiling the SDK on a Debian 64-bit system targeting a Raspberry Pi.
+This document presents an example of how to cross compile the Azure IoT Hub SDK using the make system, [cmake](https://cmake.org), that is employed by the project.
+In this example it will demonstrate the process of cross compiling the SDK on a Debian 64-bit system targeting a Raspberry Pi.
 It demonstrates how one must set up the file system and the cmake options to achieve this which should assist developers attempting to cross compile for other targets.
-The second example it concerns the cross compiling with the Android target architecture.

-## Procedure to target Raspberry Pi architecture
+## Procedure

 ### Version Information